Training a Steadfast Recall

 teaching "come"

 When you call your dog, take hold of her collar before you deliver the reinforcer—and do that every single time.
-It does you no good to have a recall if you can't then catch your dog, and dogs have been killed because they avoided their owners' hands and at the last moment bolted into the street.
+It does you no good to have a recall if you can't then catch your dog.
+Dogs have been killed because they avoided their owners' hands and, at the last moment, bolted into the street.
 Having someone reach out to grab and restrain you is startling at best.
 Associate reaching and grabbing with good things by feeding a yummy treat once you have a hand on your pet's collar.

 Exercises for excellence